-Note: Special Abilities Unified Teams must comprise of a minimum 1:1 ratio of athletes with and without intellectual disabilities per team.
-The ECU reserves the right to split the Special Abilities Unified Divisions into Special Abilities Unified (50% or more athletes with intellectual abilities per team) and Special Abilities Traditional (100% athletes with intellectual disabilities per team) on the condition that 3 or more Teams are registered that would comply with each divisions composition requirements.

-Note: Adaptive Abilities Unified Teams must comprise of 25% or more athletes with disabilities per team in compliance with the ECU Adaptive Abilities qualification guidelines.

-- ECU reserves the right to add an Adaptive Abilities Unified Division (via the 25%+ rule per team) for athletes specifically with a Visual Impairment, based on participation; - ECU reserves the right to add an Adaptive Abilities Unified Division (via the 25%+ rule per team) for athletes specifically with a Hearing Impairment, based on participation.
+Note: Special Abilities Unified Teams must comprise of a minimum 1:1 ratio of athletes with and without Deleted: National Note : Special Abilities Unified Teams must comprise of a minimum 1:1 ratio of athletes with and without intellectual disabilities per team.
+The ECU reserves the right to split the Special Abilities Unified Divisions into Special Abilities Unified (50% or more athletes with intellectual abilities per team) and Special Abilities Traditional (100% athletes with intellectual disabilities per team) on the condition that 3 or more Jeams are Deleted: National registered that would comply with each divisions composition requirements.
+Note: Adaptive Abilities Unified Teams must comprise of 25% or more athletes with disabilities per team in Deleted: National compliance with the ECU Adaptive Abilities qualification guidelines Deleted: Additionally, under the criteria of Section 2.4: ECU reserves the right to add an Adaptive Abilities Unified Division (via the 25%+ rule per team) for athletes specifically with a Visual Impairment, based on participation; Deleted: (see Section 2.4, #12) ECU reserves the right to add an Adaptive Abilities Unified Division (via the 25%+ rule per team) for athletes specifically with a Hearing Impairment, based on participation, Deleted: (see Section 2.4, #14).
+Substitutes Team divisions: up to 5 substitutes per team.
+Entourage Team divisions: up to 5 coaches or accompanying persons per team.
+Choosing Team Division Levels for a country All participating teams from one country must compete at the same level: - for Seniors either in the Premier or in the Elite Division; - for Juniors either in the Elite or in the Advanced Division.
+If any team from a member country places 1 st in the respective lower level Division (i.e. Junior Advanced or Deleted: either Senior Elite), that specific country has to advance to the higher level Division (i.e. Junior Elite or Senior Deleted: or 2 nd Premier) the calendar year after the year when the respective competition took place.
+Taking into account the COVID-19 pandemic and its severe effect upon the sport, as a one-time exception, the teams that have placed 1 st and 2 nd at the 2019 European Cheerleading Championships of the Junior Formatted: Superscript Advanced or Senior Elite divisions may choose to remain in these levels for the 2022 European Cheerleading Formatted: Superscript Championships only.

-Substitutes

-Team divisions: up to 5 substitutes per team.

-Entourage

-Team divisions: up to 5 coaches or accompanying persons per team.

-Choosing Team Division Levels for a country

-All participating teams from one country must compete at the same level:

-- for Seniors either in the Premier or in the Elite Division; - for Juniors either in the Elite or in the Advanced Division.

-If any team from a member country places 1st in the respective lower level Division (i.e. Junior Advanced or Senior Elite), that specific country has to advance to the higher level Division (i.e. Junior Elite or Senior Premier) the calendar year after the year when the respective competition took place.

-Taking into account the COVID-19 pandemic and its severe effect upon the sport, as a one-time exception, the teams that have placed 1st and 2nd at the 2019 European Cheerleading Championships of the Junior Advanced or Senior Elite divisions may choose to remain in these levels for the 2022 European Cheerleading Championships only.

 ECU member countries can decide to advance to a higher level Division any time if they wish to do so, even if they have not placed in the top two positions in the previous year.
 Countries cannot drop down from the respective higher level Division (i.e. Junior Elite or Senior Premier).

-2022 Junior Advanced Level:

-The following countries will be allowed to nominate teams for the Junior Advanced Divisions (all other countries will remain in the Junior Elite Divisions):

-- countries who have never sent Junior teams to the European Cheerleading Championships; - countries who have competed at the Junior Advanced Level in 2019; - countries whose teams have not placed among the top 5 teams of the Junior Elite Divisions in 2018 or 2019.
+202 2 Junior Advanced Level: The following countries will be allowed to nominate teams for the Junior Advanced Divisions (all other countries will remain in the Junior Elite Divisions): - countries who have never sent Junior teams to the European Cheerleading Championships; - countries who have competed at the Junior Advanced Level in 2019; countries whose teams have not placed among the top 5 teams of the Junior Elite Divisions in 2018 or 2019.
+2013.